 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

+Petr Cigler: The removal of hydrolyzed product of NaBH4 is very important otherwise thiolated PEG will not bind to the surface of AuNC.
+(Step 1.4)

+Appropriate filter setting in FCM is very important for efficient detection of photoluminescence signal from AuNCs.
+(Changing of filter - Tips & notes: 1)

+The photoluminescence of AuNCs starts from 560 nm.
+To avoid the background auto-fluorescence in CLSM experiments the photons should be collected above 650 nm (Step: 7.3.…Set the range of detection wavelengths between 650 and 760 nm)

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

+Petr Cigler: The chemistry of gold and silver nanocluster are quite similar.
+The method described here to prepare AuNC with high quantum yield (QY) can be extend for preparation of high QY silver nanocluster.
+The detection method of AuNCs in FCM and CLSM shown here can be extended to AgNC also.
+This will demonstrate that the method is very general.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

+Petr Cigler: The AuNCs are photostable and can be useful probes for super resolution microscopy.
+However, for application in STED microscopy higher brightness and faster photoluminescence decay (in nanosecond range) is needed.
+More study is needed on improving the brightness and faster photoluminescence lifetime.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

+Petr Cigler: The reagents or instruments used are non-hazardous.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.